Kimono Experience Osaka and Kyoto

-Wearing kimono in Osaka is an exciting way to remember your trip to Japan.
-The Kimono Collection Osaka, located on the 3rd floor of Maikoya, provides everyone with a special photo experience in a friendly and relaxed environment.
+Wearing kimono in Osaka or Kyoto is an exciting way to remember your trip to Japan.
+The Kimono Collection Maikoya, provides everyone with a special photo experience in a friendly and relaxed environment.
 Whether you are visiting as a couple, family or just yourself – you can't miss the opportunity to create such a unique memento of your visit.
-Maikoya Osaka's Kimono Collection, has a range of traditional Japanese costumes for you and your loved ones to choose from.
+Maikoya's Kimono Collection, has a range of traditional Japanese costumes for you and your loved ones to choose from.
 Ever wanted to be a kimono wearing princess for a day?
 There are a range of traditional garments to choose from in a range of designs and sizes.
 There are also outfits from a range of anime TV shows if you wish to be a contemporary Japanese hero!

 At Maikoya Osaka, you can also choose your own background for your kimono photo shooting.
 Ever wanted to visit the famous Mount Fuji?
 Or be awed by beautiful peace blossoms blooming in the Spring?
 Maybe you want to be inside a traditional Japanese tea room?
 You can do any of these while not leaving the comfort of the Maikoya Osaka building.

-Maikoya Osaka is a brand new tourist and entertainment complex in the popular Shinsaibashi shopping area, Osaka.
-After the kimono activity, you can continue with a range of other activities and workshops at Maikoya Osaka or hang out at the relaxing Maiko Cafe to create a Japanese cultural experience you won't ever forget.
+Maikoya Osaka and Kyoto is a brand new tourist and entertainment complex in the popular Shinsaibashi shopping area, Osaka and Kawaramachi shopping area, Kyoto.
+After the kimono activity, you can continue with a range of other activities and workshops at Maikoya or hang out at the relaxing Maiko Cafe to create a Japanese cultural experience you won't ever forget.

 We joined the tea ceremony at Maikoya based on a reference from a friend.
 It was absolutely amazing and the tea master was very knowledgeable and really detail oriented.
 She took the time and explained everything thoroughly why the cleaning is important, why we should twist the bowl twice, why we should bow etc. Before the tea ceremony we put on beautiful kimonoswhich I adore since I am a fashion industry professional.
 After the tea ceremony we were served Japanese wagashi.
 Maikoya was like a museum where we got to take a picture with the samurai and small models of temples and shrines.
 At the end we got a surprise treat.